Rodney Peete: Detroit Lions

-In 1992, he started 10 games, making 123-of-213 completions (57.7%) for 1,702 yards and 9 passing touchdowns.
-In the fourth game against the Tampa Bay Buccaneers, he had 20-of-31 completions for 323 yards (career high) and one 78-yard touchdown pass.
-He passed for 3 touchdowns in the seventh game against the Tampa Bay Buccaneers.
+In 1992, Peete started 10 games, making 123-of-213 completions (57.7%) for 1,702 yards and nine passing touchdowns.
+In the fourth game, against the Tampa Bay Buccaneers, he had 20-of-31 completions for 323 yards (career high) and one 78-yard touchdown pass.
+Peete passed for three touchdowns in the seventh game against the Tampa Bay Buccaneers.

-In 1993, he had a career-high 62.3% completion percentage (second in franchise history), while starting 10 games.
+In 1993, Peete had a career-high 62.3% completion percentage (second in franchise history), while starting 10 games.
 He suffered an injury in the third game that forced him to miss two contests.
-He still was able to lead the team to six wins in his first seven starts.
-He had 20-of-28 completions for 273 yards, scoring 17 fourth quarter points to overcome a 13-27 deficit and also made 93 yard touchdown pass (career high) in the eighth game against the Minnesota Vikings.
-He was the team's third-string quarterback behind Kramer and former Heisman Trophy winner Andre Ware for the last 4 regular season games.
+Peete still was able to lead the team to six wins in his first seven starts.
+Peete had 20-of-28 completions for 273 yards, scoring 17 fourth quarter points to overcome a 13–27 deficit and also completed a 93-yard touchdown pass (career high) in the eighth game, against the Minnesota Vikings.
+He was the team's third-string quarterback behind Kramer and former Heisman Trophy winner Andre Ware for the last four regular season games.